-Drop sets are a great way to increase muscle mass as they are a quick and easy way to increase blood flow into the muscles, get the heart pumping and most importantly of all fatiguing the muscles to ensure muscle hypertrophy.
+Dropsets are a great way to increase muscle mass, as they’re a quick and easy way to increase blood flow into the muscles, get the heart pumping, and most importantly, fatigue the muscles to ensure hypertrophy.

-Drop sets are essentially a technique whereas you perform an exercise and then drop (reduce) the weight and continue for more reps until you reach failure.
-Called the ‘multi-poundage system’ this method was discovered in 1947 by Henry Atkins, who was the editor of Body Culture magazine.
+Dropsets are essentially a technique where you perform an exercise and then drop (reduce) the weight and continue for more reps until you reach failure.
+Called the “multi-poundage system,” this method was discovered in 1947 by Henry Atkins, who was the editor of Body Culture magazine.

-The reason why drop sets work is that in any given set you are only recruiting a certain amount of muscle fibres.
-By then stripping the weight down and going lighter you recruit different muscle fibres, which should help the muscles achieve growth that couldn’t be achieved by sticking with the same weight.
+Dropsets work because in any given set, you’re only recruiting a certain amount of muscle fibers.
+By then stripping the weight down and going lighter, you recruit different muscle fibers, which should help the muscles achieve growth that couldn’t be achieved by sticking with the same weight.

 This technique is performed when using dumbbells.
 Once you reach failure with a certain dumbbell weight, pick up a lighter weight off the rack and perform as many reps as possible.
 Continue down the rack until failure.